Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Entropy Conservative Schemes and Entropy Stable Schemes in One Dimension

 \subsection{Entropy Stable Schemes}

 Entropy is conserved only if the solutions of the RMHD equations \eqref{ModRMHD} are smooth.
-Entropy conservative schemes preserve the entropy and work well in smooth regions.
-However, for solutions contain discontinuity where entropy is dissipated, entropy conservative schemes may produce oscillations.
+Entropy conservative schemes preserve the entropy and can work well in smooth regions.
+However, for solutions containing discontinuity where entropy is dissipated, entropy conservative schemes may produce oscillations; see, e.g., the numerical examples in \cite{TadmorZhong2006,FMT09,winters2016affordable} and Example \ref{example1DRiemanns} of the present paper.
 Consequently, some numerical dissipative mechanism should be added to ensure entropy stability.

 The 1D semi-discrete scheme \eqref{1Dsemischeme} is said to be entropy stable if its computed solutions satisfy a discrete entropy inequality

 for some numerical entropy flux $ \widehat {\mathcal Q}_{i+\frac12} $ consistent with the entropy flux ${\mathcal Q}$.